zyj1729/HW6-HMM/README.md

 ## Tasks and Data
-Please complete the `viterbi` function in the HiddenMarkovModel class.
+Please complete the `forward` and `viterbi` functions in the HiddenMarkovModel class.

 We have provided two HMM models (mini_weather_hmm.npz and full_weather_hmm.npz) which explore the relationships between observable weather phenomenon and the temperature outside.
-Both include arrays with the hidden and observation states, along with their corresponding prior, transition, and emission probabilities.
+Both include the following arrays:
+* `hidden_states`: list of possible hidden states
+* `observation_states`: list of possible observation states
+* `prior_p`: prior probabilities of hidden states (in order given in `hidden_states`)
+* `transition_p`: transition probabilities of hidden states
+* `emission_p`: emission probabilities (transition --> hidden)

 Start with the mini_weather_hmm model for testing and debugging.

 For both datasets, we provide input observation sequences and the solution for their best hidden state sequences.
+    * `observation_state_sequence`: observation sequence to test
+    * `best_hidden_state_sequence`: correct hidden state_sequence

-Create an HMM class instance for both models and test that your Viterbi implementation returns the correct hidden state sequence for each of the observation sequences.
+Create an HMM class instance for both models and test that your Forward and Viterbi implementation returns the correct probabilities and hidden state sequence for each of the observation sequences.

 Finally, please update your README with a brief description of your methods.